Online inquiry

 The design and preparation of mRNA anti-cancer vaccines involve several steps, such as antigen selection, mRNA synthesis, formulation, and delivery.
 Antigen selection is a critical step that determines the specificity and efficacy of the vaccine.
 For TAAs, antigen selection can be based on the expression level, immunogenicity, and clinical relevance of the candidate antigens.
 For TSAs, the antigen selection can be based on the identification of neoantigens from tumor sequencing data, using bioinformatic tools and algorithms to predict the immunogenicity and presentation of the neoantigens. mRNA synthesis is the process of generating mRNA molecules that encode the selected antigens using in vitro transcription or enzymatic synthesis.
 Formulation is the process of incorporating the mRNA molecules into suitable carriers, such as lipids, polymers, or nanoparticles, to protect them from degradation and enhance their delivery.
 Delivery is the process of administering the mRNA vaccine to the target tissue, such as by intramuscular, intradermal, or intranodal injection.

 Several mRNA anti-cancer vaccines have been tested in clinical trials, showing promising results in terms of safety, immunogenicity, and efficacy.
-For example, mRNA-4157, a personalized mRNA vaccine encoding up to 34 neoantigens, combined with pembrolizumab, an anti-PD-1 antibody, showed a decrease of 44% in the risk of post-surgical recurrence or death in patients with melanoma, compared to pembrolizumab alone.
-BNT111, a mRNA vaccine encoding four TAAs (NY-ESO-1, MAGE-A3, tyrosinase, and TPTE), combined with cemiplimab, an anti-PD-1 antibody, showed an objective response rate of 25% in patients with advanced melanoma, with durable responses and manageable safety profile.
-CV8102, a saRNA vaccine encoding four TAAs (MAGE-A3, MAGE-A10, survivin, and cyclin D1), administered intratumorally or intracutaneously, showed tumor regression and immune activation in patients with various solid tumors.
+For example, a personalized mRNA vaccine encoding over 30 neoantigens, combined with an anti-PD-1 antibody, showed a significant decrease in the risk of post-surgical recurrence or death in patients with melanoma, compared to antibody alone.
+Another mRNA vaccine encoding four TAAs combined with an anti-PD-1 antibody, showed an objective response rate in melanoma, with durable responses and manageable safety profile.
+A saRNA vaccine encoding four TAAs administered intratumorally or intracutaneously, showed tumor regression and immune activation in patients with various solid tumors.

 mRNA CAR-T cells are a novel form of cancer immunotherapy that uses T cells that are transiently engineered with mRNA to express a chimeric antigen receptor (CAR) that can recognize and kill tumor cells.
 CARs are synthetic molecules that consist of an extracellular domain that binds to a specific tumor antigen and an intracellular domain that activates the T cell upon antigen recognition. mRNA CAR-T cells have several advantages over conventional CAR-T cells that are permanently modified with viral vectors or genome editing tools.
 First, mRNA CAR-T cells can reduce the risk of unwanted side effects, such as cytokine release syndrome, neurotoxicity, or autoimmunity, because the CAR expression is short-lived and can be controlled by the dose and frequency of mRNA administration.
 Second, mRNA CAR-T cells can be produced quickly and easily, allowing for flexible and personalized treatment options.
 Third, mRNA CAR-T cells can be engineered with multiple CARs or other functional molecules, such as cytokines, chemokines, or suicide genes, to improve their efficacy, specificity, and safety.